MohammedAlAkashi/CipherMate/README.md

 ## Features

--Custom encryption algorithm
+- Custom encryption algorithm

--Easy to use command-line interface
+- Easy to use command-line interface

--Choose the number of layers of encryption/decryption
+- Choose the number of layers of encryption/decryption

 ## Installation